First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Introduction

+Within the thermodynamic description of the Universe under Einstein gravity, the possibility of Van der Waals-type phase transitions is governed by the geometry of the apparent horizon.
+This geometric constraint, in turn, requires a variable dark energy sector.
+This intrinsic link, as established in \cite{cruzlepe}, imposes a crucial requirement: some cosmological quantities must be expressed in terms of the apparent horizon radius, denoted as $R_A$ in this work, and given by \cite{helo0, faraoni}\footnote{It is well-known that if we define the following metric, $h_{ab} := \mbox{diag}[-1,a^{2}(t)/(1-kr^{2})]$, with $a,b=t,r$, the usual FLRW spacetime metric $ds^{2} = -dt^{2}+a^{2}(t)\left[\frac{dr^{2}}{1-kr^{2}}+r^{2}(d\theta^{2}+\sin^{2}\theta d\varphi^{2}) \right]$ with spatial curvature $k = 0, \pm 1$, takes the form, $ds^{2} = h_{ab}dx^{a}dx^{b} + R^{2}(t)(d\theta^{2}+\sin^{2}\theta d\varphi^{2})$, where $R(t,r)$ is the physical radius of the FLRW Universe, $R(t,r) \equiv a(t)r$, with $r$ being the comoving coordinate and $a(t)$ the scale factor.
+Then by solving the condition $ h^{ab}\partial_{a}R \partial_{b}R =0$, we arrive to an expression for $R_{A}$ given above.} $R_{A} = 1/\sqrt{H^{2}+\frac{k}{a^{2}}}$.
 In the Einstein gravity scenario, a single-fluid description of the Universe is insufficient to produce critical phenomena.
 It is instead necessary to decompose the total energy content into its two primary contributions: dark energy and dark matter; and relate them through the cosmological coincidence parameter.
-HDE naturally satisfies the requirement of linking the geometry of the apparent horizon to the thermodynamics description of the Universe, positioning it as a strong candidate for such analyzes.
+HDE naturally satisfies the requirement of linking the geometry of the apparent horizon to the thermodynamical description of the Universe, positioning it as a strong candidate for such analyzes.
 The use of this reformulation in standard cosmology is crucial to admit critical phenomena in the equation of state of the Universe.
 The compelling feature of HDE is its foundation in the holographic principle, which emerges from black hole thermodynamics.
 This principle constrains the total energy of a system by its surface area (a UV bound) and, when applied to cosmology, necessitates the existence of an infrared (IR) cutoff that defines the maximal observable scale.
 Consequently, the HDE model is endowed with a strong physical justification rooted in quantum gravity considerations, distinguishing it as a well-motivated theoretical construction rather than an ad hoc phenomenological fit to observational data.